Jacqueline Williamson graduated with a BBA in Personnel Admin., an MPA in HR Management and an MS in Education. Jacqueline is also a teacher

 - Developing students’ attitudes and values

-- Teaching students to use ideal rather than to simply memorize them
+- Teaching students to use ideals rather than simply memorize them

 Oral questioning can provide important evaluation information.
 Students’ preparation for lessons can be tested.
 Preliminary questions during the lesson introduction can serve as a pretest of students’ knowledge level.
 Also, using review questions during the lesson can provide immediate feedback on how well students are progressing.